-Laila Pathan is a Pakistani-American visual artist who grew up in Pakistan.
-In 2015, Pathan moved to New York City to study art at Columbia University.
-After graduating, they worked in education and arts publishing in Pakistan while maintaining a studio practice.
-Pathan’s work has been featured in group exhibitions such as Phases (Dear Artists Project, 2021) and La Officina (El Sur, 2022) in the United States and Mexico, respectively.
+Laila Pathan is a Pakistani-American visual artist who grew up between the two countries.
+In 2015, they moved to New York City to pursue a B.A. in Visual Arts and History (double-major) at Columbia University.
+Later, they worked in education and arts publishing in Pakistan alongside their a studio practice.
+Pathan’s work has been featured in group exhibitions such as Phases (Dear Artists Project, 2021) and La Officina (El Sur, 2022), Why Artists Do Strange Things (Full Circle Gallery) in the United States, Mexico, and Pakistan respectively.
 Their work is also part of private collections in Pakistan, Malaysia and the United States.
-They are currently pursuing a Masters in Fine Art at the School of the Museum of Fine Arts in Boston, with an anticipated graduation date of August 2024.
+They completed an interdisciplinary Masters in Fine Art at the School of the Museum of Fine Arts in Boston, and currently live and work in New York City.

 Artist Statement